 In La Playa (2,060 m / 6759 ft ) We'll have the Coffee Class, where the local family will guide you through the entire coffee cultivation process, from planting to harvesting and roasting.
 This area is famous for its coffee, and you’ll even have the chance to brew and taste your own freshly prepared cup.

-After the coffee class we offer the optional activity (ZIPLINE) It is not included, the price is USD 25 dollars per person , along the entire valley, lines of 800 meters.
+After the coffee class we offer the optional activity (ZIPLINE) It is not included, the price is 28 usd per person, along the entire valley this adventure includes 5 Zipline cables (750 meters to 1km each) over the salkantay river and a 350 meter crazy Tibetan bridge suspended over 500 meters high.
+Safe and professionally operated.
 At camp we'll share a delicious lunch before heading out to the hot springs of COCALMAYO (optional).The additional cost for the hot springs visit is about S/.40 soles, covering transportation to and from the springs and the entry fee of S/.10 soles.
 Cocalmayo Hot Springs is about a 50-minute car ride from camp.
 We'll spend a couple of hours relaxing in the natural, clean water of the hot springs before heading back to camp for tea time, a warm dinner.

 This activity is optional, so if you'd rather lay back and relax at camp—you are certainly welcome to!